You don’t always need a workout bench to hit your chest effectively; you can do it with dumbbells only.

 - Lower the dumbbell in a slow, controlled manner while keeping the elbow position fixed.

-The Svend press is also known as the standing chest press.
-It is a simple and effective exercise to hit your pecs without a bench.
-It works out all major chest muscles at once.
-However, it is not as helpful as lying floor press.
+The Svend press is also known as the standing squeeze chest press.
+It is a simple exercise to train your pectoral muscles without a bench.

-- Bend your elbows and hold the dumbbell close to your chest.
+- Bend your elbows and keep the dumbbells close to your chest with your palms facing each other.

-- Contracting your pecs, press the dumbbell in front of your chest until your arms are straight.
+- Contracting your pecs, push the dumbbell in front of your chest until your arms are straight.

 - Squeezing your pecs, pause for a moment, and then return to the start.
 That’s one rep.